nearform/nscale-workshop/ex4.md

 -------------
 Before we proceed lets just take a look at the nscale configuration file.
 By default this is placed in ~/.nscale/config/config.json.
 Open this file up and inspect it.
 You should see that this file has several sections each of which controls various aspects of nscale.

-The kernel section in the config defines:
+The kernel section defines the following:

 	port - the port the nscale kernel should run on systemsRoot - the full path where system data will reside